subsquid/squid-sdk/util/commands/README.md

 Command launcher for squids.

 This tool was created as a replacement for npm scripts and Makefiles to cover the following shortcomings of both.

-npm scripts:
+`npm` scripts:

 * Hard to write complex commands.
-* Commands are interpreted via system shell, meaning behaviour can be inconsistent across platforms.
+* Commands are interpreted via the system shell, meaning the behaviour can be inconsistent across different platforms.
 * No comments.
-* No command descriptions for overview listing.
+* No command descriptions to list in the overview.

-make(1):
+`make(1)`:

-* Not available on windows.
+* Requires WSL on Windows.
 * Esoteric and unfamiliar to many modern developers.
-* No command descriptions for overview listing.
+* No command descriptions to list in the overview.

 ## Usage

-`squid-commands(1)` is driven by a special `commands.json` file supposed to be located at the project root.
+`squid-commands(1)` is driven by a special `commands.json` file expected at the project root.

 ```shell
 # list defined commands